nlauchande/progquotes/README.md

 "There's no compression algorithm for experience."  - Andy Jassy

-## Smelly code
+## Bad code
+"Dude, sucking at something is the first step to being sorta good at something." - Jake the dog

 "A system cannot be successful if it is too strongly influenced by a single person." - Donald Knuth

-## Terrible code
-"Dude, sucking at something is the first step to being sorta good at something." - Jake the dog

-## Misuse of language/technique
 "The limits of my language mean the limit of my world." - Ludwig Wittgenstein

 ## Premature optimization